Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model. Wait time distribution.

-As the clustering events play the major role one may wonder if our estimate for parameter $\bar{B}$ in section \ref{rate} may be modified as a result of these clustering events.
-We think that the corresponding variation is numerically relatively mild, and does not modify the picture advocated in this work\footnote{Indeed, even if each AQN event generates a cluster consisting on average, let us say, three radio events it would change the event rate (\ref{eq:observation_rate}) by the same factor three.
+As clustering events play a major role, one may wonder if our estimate of $\bar{B}$ in section \ref{rate} may be modified as a result of these events.
+We think that the corresponding variation is numerically mild, and does not modify the picture advocated in this work\footnote{Indeed, even if each AQN event generates a cluster consisting on average, let us say, three radio events, it would change the event rate (\ref{eq:observation_rate}) by the same factor three.
 We note, that much larger number of events within the same cluster would be inconsistent with total energy estimate (\ref{flux-radio}) which agrees with observations (\ref{flux-total}).
-The scaling parameter $\alpha\simeq 2.5$ defined by (\ref{eq:groups}) implies that corresponding variation in value of $\bar{B}$ does not exceed a factor $\sqrt[2.5]{3}\approx 1.5$.
-These changes are much smaller than the difference in $\bar{B}$ between distinct acceptable models (\ref{eq:groups}) as one can see from Fig. \ref{fig:impact_rate}.}.
-Therefore, we ignore the corresponding modifications in $\bar{B}$ for the present studies.
+The scaling parameter $\alpha\simeq 2.5$ defined by (\ref{eq:groups}) implies that the corresponding variation in $\bar{B}$ does not exceed a factor $\sqrt[2.5]{3}\approx 1.5$.
+These changes are much smaller than the difference in $\bar{B}$ between distinct acceptable models (\ref{eq:groups}) , as one can see from Fig. \ref{fig:impact_rate}.}.
+Therefore, we ignore the corresponding modifications in $\bar{B}$ in the present study.

-We have discussed at length that the presence of such clustering events is a very generic feature of the mechanism for the radio wave emission as presented in this work.
-We interpret the nice fit shown on Fig.~\ref{fig:Pt} of the data from ref. \cite{Mondal-2020} with our expression (\ref{P_final}) as an additional strong support for this mechanism when emissions in radio bands always accompany the nanoflare events which are identified with the AQN annihilation events as advocated in this framework.
+We have discussed at length that the presence of clustering events is a generic feature of the mechanism for impulsive radio events.
+We interpret the fit shown on Fig.~\ref{fig:Pt} of the data from \cite{Mondal-2020} with our expression (\ref{P_final}) as an additional strong support for our proposal when radio emissions always accompany nanoflare events.

-One should emphasize that nanoflares are introduced as generic events, producing an impulsive energy release at small scale, see the review papers \cite{Klimchuk:2005nx,Klimchuk:2017}.
-It is a highly nontrivial consistency check of the entire framework that the nanoflares being realized as the AQN annihilation events are accompanied by the clustering radio events as shown above.
-Such clustering events supported by data \cite{Mondal-2020} are clearly related to a non-Poissonian character of distribution, and the AQN model provides a natural solution for this feature.
+One should emphasize that nanoflares are introduced as generic events, producing an impulsive energy release at small scale ( see the review papers \cite{Klimchuk:2005nx,Klimchuk:2017}). \textit{The fact that nanoflares are the consequence of AQN annihilation events accompanied by the clustering of radio events is a highly nontrivial consistency check of the entire framework .} Such clustering events supported by data \cite{Mondal-2020} are clearly related to a non-Poissonian character of distribution, and the AQN model provides a natural solution for this feature.